5. Database configuration#

 5.2.
 Custom database#

 Keycloak supports a wide range of different databases as backend.
-For detailed information, consult the Keycloak manual Configuring the database [7].
+For detailed information, see Supported databases in Configuring the database [7].

 Note

-On the contrary to the official Keycloak container image, the custom image that the Keycloak App provides, does not contain the drivers that support an Oracle Database.
-Using an Oracle Database as a backend for Keycloak is currently not supported.
+On the contrary to the official Keycloak container image, the custom image that the Keycloak App provides, doesn’t contain the drivers that support an Oracle Database.
+Using an Oracle Database as a backend for Keycloak isn’t supported.

 The Keycloak app provides app settings for the configuration of the database backend.
 For the available settings, see the Settings section.